basarat/typescript-book/docs/tools/prettier.md

 # Prettier

 Prettier is a great tool by facebook that makes code formatting so much easier that it's worth mentioning.
-Setting up with TypeScript using our recommended project sets is super easy:
+Setting up with TypeScript using our recommended project setup (aka everything in `src` folder) is super easy:

 ## Setup